 The Apprenticeship Programme

-The London College of Apprenticeship Training and ted Learning have designed two apprenticeship programmes specifically for The Clerk’s Apprenticeship Scheme.
+The Apprenticeship College have designed two apprenticeship programmes specifically for The Clerk’s Apprenticeship Scheme.
 As with all of our apprenticeships, the course content is specifically written to meet the employer’s objectives but it is strongly based on the following core LCoAT apprenticeship programmes: